Rectus Diastasis & Abdominal Hernias

 The diastasis can vary from a superficial tear that is minimal to a deep tear extending from the chest to the pubic bone.
 If abdominal contents ‘bulges’ through this separation, it is known as an abdominal hernia.
 Our team will put into perspective the significance of your diastasis and how it relates to your issues or goals.

-Studies indicate that 66% of women with a diastasis will also have one other support related pelvic floor dysfunction such as incontinence or a pelvic organ prolapse due to altered neuro-muscular control strategies in the abdominal wall and pelvic floor muscles (PFM).
-There is a high incidence and correlation of these deficits to lower back pain and pelvic girdle pain.
+Studies indicate that 66% of women with a diastasis will also have one other support related pelvic floor dysfunction such as incontinence or a pelvic organ prolapse due to the change in neuro-muscular control in the abdominal wall and pelvic floor muscles (PFM).
+There is also a high likelihood of lower back pain and pelvic girdle pain.

-A rectus abdominus diastasis as a multi-factorial issue requiring consideration of the whole musculoskeletal system.
-We have found both retraining of the abdominal & pelvic floor muscles and treatment of other dysfunctional regions is most effective.
+A rectus abdominus diastasis as a multi-factorial (has many causes) issue requiring consideration of the whole musculoskeletal system.
+We have found that retraining of the abdominal & pelvic floor muscles and treatment of other dysfunctional regions is most effective.
+Simply doing ‘core work’ is often insufficient because the core abdominal muscles may not be working properly due to other issues in the body.
+For optimal recovery from a rectus diastasis, a detailed assessment of whether your abdominal core muscles are activating through ultrasonography and a whole body assessment is the best treatment option.

-Physiotherapists at PhysioMotion will treat rectus abdominus diastasis’ and related issues.
+Physiotherapists at PhysioMotion treat rectus abdominus diastasis’ and related issues.
 Our services include:

 • A detailed assessment using ultrasound guided imaging, skilled palpation and functional tests to determine the extent, depth and severity of the rectus diastasis

-• Determining the functional relevance of assessment findings to advise specifically on how to optimize healing, appropriate types & intensity of exercise , and when it is safe to return to sport
+• Determining the functional relevance of assessment findings to advise specifically on how to optimise healing, appropriate types & intensity of exercise, and when it is safe to return to sport

 • Expert advice & counselling regarding the factors to be considered or functional need for a surgical repair